TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     module.exports = Property;

 Property model is simple, it contains fields of:

 - property_name
 - address
 - city
 - country
 - minimum_price
 - maximum_price
 - ready_to_sell

 We use database connection query() method to execute MySQL script: **INSERT, SELECT, UPDATE, DELETE**.
-You can find more details about mysql module at: https://www.npmjs.com/package/mysql.
+You can find more details about the mysql module at: https://www.npmjs.com/package/mysql.

 ## Let's Jump into Routes